7 Book Dedications that Basically Say “Screw You”

-Not all authors' dedications are nice.
+Not all authors’ book dedications are nice.
 Some—like these—are just plain mean.

 “This is presented as a work of fiction and dedicated to nobody.”

-Even in his first novel, Bukowski felt no need to flatter anyone.
+Even in his first novel (which was semi-autobiographical—he worked as both a mail carrier and a clerk), Charles Bukowski felt no need to flatter anyone.

 “My first stepfather used to say that what I didn’t know would fill a book.
 Well, here it is.”

-4. Psychological Care of the Infant and Child, John Watson (1928)
+7. Psychological Care of the Infant and Child // John Watson (1928)

 “To the First Mother who Brings up a Happy Child.”